Private education or public? What's the best choice for your child?

 So is the private advantage real or perceived?
 There are no clear figures.
 But family background and a homebred love of learning play a major role in children's eventual success, whether they attend private school or public.

-Private schools offer a clearer education choice, whether it's Landmark East, a Nova Scotia school tailored for children with learning disabilities; one of the religious schools that make up half the private schools in Canada, or a traditional, academic boarding school where going on to university is almost a given.
+Private schools offer a clearer education choice, whether it's Landmark East, a Nova Scotia school tailored for children with learning disabilities (such as dyslexia, dyscalculia, dysgraphia, and dyspraxia); one of the religious schools that make up half the private schools in Canada, or a traditional, academic boarding school where going on to university is almost a given.

 As well, private school classes are often smaller, and boarders especially have a chance to forge lifelong bonds.
 Uniforms, too, allow children to express their personalities in other ways than through fashion; some public schools have also discovered this.